alexsantostx94/portfolio-alex-santos/src/pages/index.md

           key design decisons align with stakeholder goals.
       - title: Visual Design
         content: >-
-          Experience executing compelling visual designs.
-I have a strong understanding of UI mobile patterns and incorporate that knowledge when building intuitive interfaces.
+          Through my experience executing compelling visual designs I have developed a strong understanding of UI mobile patterns and incorporate that knowledge when building intuitive interfaces.
       - title: User Research
         content: >-
           I am a firm beliver that design decisons need to be backed by research